 The BS degree should be completed within 4 years.
 If more time is needed, students may file an appeal for continued undergraduate financial aid.
 Students are no longer eligible to receive undergraduate financial aid and undergraduate scholarships after transitioning to the MS program.

-Students in the BS/MS Track receive a graduate scholarship covering 50% of tuition and registration fees for credits required during the MS portion of the track.
+Students in the BS/MS Track receive a graduate scholarship covering 50% of tuition for credits required during the MS portion of the track.
 The scholarship is provided only after the completion of the BS degree and upon matriculation into a graduate program.
 It is calculated on the basis of the remaining credits needed to complete the MS degree.